 - Was Jesus Christ Really Resurrected from Death?: If Jesus Christ was actually resurrected from death, there must be an Almighty Being (i.e., God) who can perform astounding miracles.

-We have not attempted in this article to cite much of the specific proof regarding the existence of God.
+We have not attempted in this article to cite other proofs regarding the existence of God.
 That would have resulted in a far longer article.
-Instead, we hope that those who read this article will also read our other articles which we previously cited.
-We believe that after unbiased people have read these articles, they will concede that more faith is necessary to believe that creation – especially, that which pertains to all the more complex forms of life – is a result of pure chance than to believe that God created everything.
+Instead, we hope that those who read this article will also read our other articles, especially those which we previously cited.
+We believe that after people have read these articles with an open mind, they will concede that more faith is necessary to believe that creation – especially, that which pertains to all the more complex forms of life – is a result of pure chance than to believe that God created everything.

 We have also not attempted to discuss the fact that there is no conclusive evidence supporting the belief by atheists that a Supreme Being (i.e., God) does not exist.
 Those who assert that there is no God base their belief on their assumption that there must be scientific evidence that God does exist.
 They are unwilling to accept the possibility that God can be proven logically, as we inferred above, or that He can be proven by many miraculous experiences witnessed and/or personally experienced by multitudes of people throughout the centuries, a number of which are recorded in the Bible.